RunestoneInteractive/thinkcspy/_sources/Dictionaries/Glossary.rst

     dictionary
         A collection of key-value pairs that maps from keys to values.
 The keys can be any immutable type, and the values can be any type.

+    enumerate
+        A built-in Python function that enables us to iterate over a collection and generates an auto-incremented index.

     key
         A data item that is *mapped to* a value in a dictionary.
 Keys are used to look up values in a dictionary.